 Community Initiative courses are only open to our partner organizations and the communities they serve.

 Below are some courses we ran as part of the Community Initiative in 2016-2017:

 - Poets of New York City

-In January and February 2017, American historian and Brooklyn Institute faculty member Jude Webre will be teaching a course on the history of New York in partnership with Breaking Ground.
-This course is only open to residents of Breaking Ground.
+In January and February 2017, American historian and Brooklyn Institute faculty member Jude Webre taught a course on the history of New York in partnership with Breaking Ground.

 “Thrive, Cities”: A Cultural History of New York, 1850-Present

 This course will explore the ever changing nature of New York through its people and communities during four periods: the Democratic City, the Modern City, the Postwar City, and the Affluent City.
 Using a range of primary sources (essays, poetry, photographs, archival documents, film and music clips), we will seek to understand changes and continuity in city life around several broad themes: immigration, urban development, bohemianism, gentrification — art, labor, and finance.
 The sources selected will emphasize lived experience represented from diverse perspectives.
 Readings include Walt Whitman, Jacob Riis, Zora Neale Hurston, Helen Keller, Jane Jacobs, Frank O’Hara, and Joseph O’Neill.